openreplay/documentation/content/integrations/sentry.md

   headers,
 });
 ```
+You can also use OpenReplay [Fetch Plugin](/plugins/fetch) to set the header automatically for each tracking request.

 Then you can extract the `openReplaySessionToken` from the header and add it to your Sentry scope (ideally using a middleware or decorator).